gateplane-io/vault-plugins/README.md

 #### Policy Gate
 The *Policy Gate* plugin can utilize all Vault/OpenBao *Secret Engines* (see for: [Vault](https://developer.hashicorp.com/vault/docs/secrets)/[OpenBao](https://openbao.org/docs/secrets/)), providing a conditional access layer to all of them.

-This effectively means that AWS, Kubernetes, SSH or Database access configured through Vault/OpenBao can now be provided through a request/approval flow and also be expiring through configured TTLs.
+With that, *all AWS, Kubernetes, SSH or Database access configured through Vault/OpenBao can now be provided through a request/approval flow* and also be expiring through configured TTLs.

 #### Okta Group Gate
-The *Okta Group Gate* recreates the request/approval flow to gain expiring access to Okta Groups, for users that access Vault/OpenBao through Okta.
+The *Okta Group Gate* leverages the request/approval flow to gain expiring access to Okta Groups, for users that access Vault/OpenBao through Okta.

 The plugin reaches the Okta API through API credentials stored in Vault/OpenBao and adds the user requesting access to a configured Okta Group for a configured time duration.

-##### 🚧 API documentation for each of the plugins is provided [here](./docs/).
+##### API documentation for each of the plugins is provided [here](https://docs.gateplane.io).

 ##### Documentation on setting up the plugins is provided [below](#-how-to-install).